Adobe Inc.(ADBE) - Stock detail

 Adobe Inc. was originally incorporated in California in October 1983 and reincorporated in Delaware in May 1997.
 The company is one of the world's largest and most diversified software companies.
 It offers a range of products and services for creative professionals, marketers, knowledge workers, students, application developers, enterprises, and consumers to create, manage, deliver, measure, optimize, engage with, and process compelling content and experiences on personal computers, devices, and media.

-• Deeply undervalued with a P/E of 14.7 for such a high-quality business.
+• Extreme valuation disconnect with a P/E ratio of ~13 for this business.

 Price Targets